Pololoshka/weather-forecast-bot/README.md

 PostgreSQL DBMS is used to work with the database.
 The application is launched using Docker Compose.

-To connect to Docker Compose,
+To connect to DB,
 you need to copy the data from the `.env.tests` file to the `.env` file and edit it.

 To get started with docker use the command:

 ```
-docker-compose up
+docker-compose up db
 ```

 ### Database migrations